Egg Bites with Bacon & Gruyère

 This post may contain affiliate links.
 Read my full disclosure policy.

 This copycat recipe is a spot-on homemade version of the popular bacon and Gruyère sous vide egg bites from Starbucks.
-As an avid fan of the Starbucks version, I can confidently say that this recipe is nearly identical in taste and texture to the original—no fancy sous vide equipment required!
+As an avid fan of the Starbucks version, I can confidently say that this egg bite recipe is nearly identical to the original—no fancy sous vide equipment required.
 The recipe is easy to make using just a blender, a muffin tin, and a few simple ingredients like cottage cheese, eggs, shredded cheese, cornstarch, bacon and hot sauce.
-The secret to achieving the desired silky texture is baking the egg bites at a low temperature and also placing a pan of water in the oven to create a steamy environment.
-Egg bites can be stored in the fridge for up to 3 days or frozen for up to 2 months.
-Plus, they reheat beautifully in the microwave, making them a convenient, high-protein option for busy mornings or on-the-go snacks.

-What You’ll Need To Make EGG BITES with Bacon & Gruyère
+What You’ll Need To Make Egg Bites with Bacon & Gruyère

 Step-by-Step Instructions